ct-clmsn/distributed-tensorflow-orchestration/README.md

 A Dockerfile is provided in the grpc_tensorflow_server directory to ease with Marathon deployments.

-This software also supports running "multiprocess" versions of a distributed tensorflow compute sessions - a great way to test prior to distributed deployments.
+This software also supports running "multiprocess" versions of distributed tensorflow compute sessions on a local host - a great way to test prior to distributed deployments.

 The version of grpc_tensorflow_server_remote.cc is a couple months old work to get this effort into tensorflow-trunk will be pursued.